We provide a full range of travel health services, by appointment, to our registered patients. Our nurses can provide up-to-date advice on:

-The first appointment will be a telephone consultation with one of our nurses, who will advise whether you need any vaccinations or other appointments.
+Please complete our Travel Assessment Form and one of our nurses will advise whether you need any vaccinations or other appointments.

-Wherever possible, plan ahead and book an appointment with the nurse at least 6-8 weeks before travelling, as some vaccinations need to be administered several weeks in advance.
+Wherever possible, contact us at least 6-8 weeks before travelling, as some vaccinations need to be administered several weeks in advance.
 If you allow less time than this you can often still have some vaccinations.
 If it is short notice then we may not have any free appointments before your travel date.

 Some vaccinations are provided free of charge, through the NHS.
-Vaccinations against Yellow Fever, Rabies and Hepatitis B are not available on the NHS for travel and so there is a charge.
-These vaccines are not required for travel to most countries.
-We can also provide a certificate of vaccination where needed and there may be a charge for this.
+Vaccinations against yellow fever, rabies and hepatitis B are not available on the NHS for travel and so there is a charge (these vaccines are not required for travel to most countries).
+We can also provide a certificate of vaccination where needed and there is a charge for this.